mxahan/mxahan.github.io/_posts/2021-03-20-Application_PaperList.md

   -  designing novel regularizers without class-dependent bias remains an open research question

 ## 2022

+1. Alaa, A., Van Breugel, B., Saveliev, E. S., & van der Schaar, M. (2022, June).
+How faithful is your synthetic data? sample-level metrics for evaluating and auditing generative models.
+In International Conference on Machine Learning (pp. 290-306).
+PMLR.
+  - Devising domain- and model-agnostic evaluation for generative Models
+    - 3 metrics, alpha-precision, beta-recall, authenticity, to characterize the fidelity, diversity and generalization

 1. Balestriero, Randall, Leon Bottou, and Yann LeCun.
 "The Effects of Regularization and Data Augmentation are Class Dependent." arXiv preprint arXiv:2204.03632 (2022).
   - Aims to understand the impact of regularization